Number 12 Looks Just Like You

-"Number 12 Looks Just Like You" is an episode of the American television anthology series The Twilight Zone.
-It is set in a dystopian future in which everyone, upon reaching adulthood, has their body surgically altered into one of a set of physically attractive models.
+"Number 12 Looks Just Like You" is the 17th episode of the fifth season of the American anthology television series The Twilight Zone, first airing on January 24, 1964.
+The story is set in a dystopian future in which everyone, upon reaching adulthood, has their body surgically altered into one of a set of physically attractive models.
+American fashion model Suzy Parker portrays seven different characters in the episode.